Updated May 15, 2023

 • Can the interest rate change during the CD term?

-There are also "bump-up CDs," which allow you to switch to a higher rate if the bank is offering one.
-But they generally start at a lower rate.
-And, of course, it's not guaranteed that the rate will increase during your term.
+Some banks offer special "bump-up CDs," which allow you to switch to a higher rate if the APY increased.
+But of course, it's not guaranteed that the rate will increase during your term.

 Ally Bank has a Raise Your Rate CD where you can increase the rate once over 2 years, with no minimum deposit.